 St. Vincent can be reached by connecting flights through St. Lucia, Barbados, Jamaica, Trinidad, Grenada and the Dominican Republic.
 Flights leave regularly from New York, Houston, Miami, Atlanta, and North Carolina to these destinations.
 St. Vincent's airport is Argyle International Airport.
-Argyle has started direct flights from the US and Canada.
+Argyle will be accepting direct flights from the US and Canada soon.